-Android 12 will bring one of the biggest user interface revisions to Google's mobile operating system in years.
-Material Design will finally give way to Material You, where you become the center of attention.
-And the coolest part is, you can already enjoy many of the visual features of Android 12 on your smartphone right now courtesy of an active developer community.
+The Android 12 brought one of the biggest user interface revisions to Google's mobile operating system in years.
+Material Design finally gave way to Material You, where you are the center of attention.
+And even if your smartphone has not yet received the update to Android 12, you can enjoy many of the visual features of it on your smartphone right now courtesy of an active developer community.

 - Download a compatible launcher